groda/the_ultimate_gitignore_guide/README.md

 See also: [What are the differences between .gitignore and .gitkeep?](https://stackoverflow.com/questions/7229885/what-are-the-differences-between-gitignore-and-gitkeep).

+# Did Git first introduce ignore functionality and glob pattern usage?

+No, Git's `.gitignore` files were not the first to introduce ignore functionality and glob patterns.
+These features already existed in other version control systems before Git.
+For example:

+- Mercurial, another popular distributed version control system, introduced the `.hgignore` file for specifying patterns to ignore files and directories.
+Mercurial's ignore file serves a similar purpose to Git's `.gitignore` and also uses glob patterns.
+- Subversion (SVN), a centralized version control system, has the `svn:ignore` property that allows users to specify patterns to ignore files and directories within the repository.

+Git's implementation of the `.gitignore` file has become widely known and adopted due to Git's popularity and widespread use in software development.

+# What are some other common ignore files in software development?

+Ignore files play a crucial role in managing a project's source code or other assets by keeping repositories clean and focused on relevant files.

+Here's a list of of common ignore files used in different contexts other than Git:
+- `.hgignore`: Used in Mercurial repositories for specifying patterns to ignore files and directories.
+- `.npmignore`: Used in Node.js projects to specify files and directories that should be ignored when publishing packages to the npm registry.
+- `.dockerignore`: Used in Docker projects to specify files and directories that should be excluded from the Docker build context when creating Docker images.
+- `.eslintignore`: Used in projects using ESLint to specify files and directories that should be ignored during linting.
+- `.prettierignore`: Used in projects using Prettier to specify files and directories that should not be formatted by Prettier.
+- `.babelignore`: Used in projects using Babel to specify files and directories that should not be transpiled by Babel ("transpiling" means converting modern JavaScript code into older versions that are compatible with a wider range of browsers or environments).
+- `.rsyncignore`: Used with the rsync utility to specify files and directories that should be excluded from synchronization.

 # Sources and further reading

 See also:

+- [Ignoring files](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files) A quick start guide on how to configure Git to ignore files you don't want to check in to GitHub.
 - [gitignore](https://git-scm.com/docs/gitignore) by the Git community
 - Pro Git book, by Scott Chacon and Ben Straub available [online](https://git-scm.com/book/en/v2)
 - [Ignore files that have already been committed to a Git repository](https://stackoverflow.com/questions/1139762/ignore-files-that-have-already-been-committed-to-a-git-repository/1139797#1139797)